 Risotto makes a perfect base for using up odds and sods in your fridge.
 Keep a bag of risotto rice handy and all you need are a stock cube, the end of a block of cheese, butter and a stray onion for a basic risotto starter.
 Leftover cooked tomato risotto works really well in oven-baked arancini.
 Below is a basic tomato risotto recipe to get you started - with suggestions for other ingredients you can raid your fridge for and add to the basic mix.

-2 pints of chicken or vegetable stock (from a cube is fine)
+2 pints of gluten-free chicken or vegetable stock

 1 tbsp rapeseed oil